gitstua/trmnl-plugin-dev/home-assistant-trmnl/README.md

 Display your Home Assistant sensor data in TRMNL.
 This plugin shows temperature and other sensors in a clean, organized interface.

+- Uses Home Assistant shell_command to send data to TRMNL.
+- Uses a [Home Assistant Label](https://www.home-assistant.io/docs/organizing/labels/) `TRMNL` to identify the entities to send to TRMNL via the webhook.

 ![Preview - Full](./previews/full.png)

 ## Setup Instructions